MicrosoftDocs/sql-docs/docs/connect/ado-net/asynchronous-programming.md

 ## Asynchronous programming features

-These asynchronous programming features provides a simple technique to make code asynchronous.
+These asynchronous programming features provide a simple technique to make code asynchronous.

 For more information about asynchronous programming in .NET, see: